Discover more from Football Archaeology

 Earlier, the long-departed Racine College (WI) challenged Michigan to play a game in Chicago in 1878, with the teams finally meeting in May 1879.
 In the first rugby or football game played west of the Alleghenies, the Wolverines earned their first victory by outscoring Racine one to nil.

-While the Michigan-Toronto game came on November 1, 1879, with the game receiving coverage in two articles in the Detroit Free Press, details of the game are few.
-Other than some Canadian fans who made the trip, few Michigan fans or the readers had seen the game played before, so much of the coverage described the game's core rules and general action.
+While the Michigan-Toronto game took place on November 1, 1879, and was covered in two articles in the Detroit Free Press, details of the game are few.
+Other than some Canadian fans who made the trip, few Michigan fans or readers had seen the game played before, so much of the coverage described the game's core rules and general action.

 For example, readers learned that Rogers of Yale acted as the referee, with each team naming an umpire.
 The article describes the game being played on a 300 by 400-foot field with sets of twelve-foot posts at either end, between which strings were tied as crossbars.
 The ball was doozy, described as an oblong sphere about the size of a large watermelon, an example of which is in the 1879 team picture.